Azure-Samples/active-directory-xamarin-native-v2/README.md

 - At least one of the following accounts:
   - A Microsoft Account
   - An Azure AD account
- - for UWP, if you want to test the UWP application, you want to add the SDK corresponding to your version of Windows 10 (or all the Windows 10 SDKs).
+ - For [UWP](https://docs.microsoft.com/en-us/windows/uwp/get-started/whats-a-uwp), if you want to test the UWP application, you will have to add the SDK corresponding to your version of Windows 10 (or all the Windows 10 SDKs).
 See [Testing UWP applications on Windows 10](#Testing-UWP-applications-on-Windows-10)

 You can get a Microsoft Account for free by choosing the Sign up option while visiting [https://www.microsoft.com/en-us/outlook-com/](https://www.microsoft.com/en-us/outlook-com/).
 You can get an Office365 office subscription, which will give you an Azure AD account, at [https://products.office.com/en-us/try](https://products.office.com/en-us/try).